 = Cara's Favorite

-Pacific Rim-inspired food with an American twist is just one of the specialties here at this one-of-a-kind restaurant where the entire dining room is transformed as the meal progresses.
+Pacific Rim-inspired food with an American twist is just one of the specialties here at this one-of-a-kind restaurant where the entire dining room transforms as the meal progresses.
 With more than 100 video monitors that change into virtual “windows,” this is one fun place to dine.
-On both the Dream and the Fantasy animated Crush from Finding Nemo fame entertains guests with his own brand of “cool” craziness in Undersea Magic.
-But an additional dinner show, Animation Magic, takes place on the Fantasy where guests create their own animation drawing that just might become part of the show, all overseen by an animated Sorcerer Mickey.
+On both the Dream and the Fantasy animated Crush from Finding Nemo fame entertains guests with “cool” craziness in Undersea Magic.
+But an additional dinner show, Animation Magic, is a favorite where guests create an animation drawing that just might become part of the show, all overseen by Sorcerer Mickey.